Removable singularities for nonlocal minimal graphs: Removable singularity theorem for weak solutions

 \section{Removable singularity theorem for weak solutions}

 In this section, we prove the removable singularity theorem, Theorem~\ref{thm-main-weak}, for weak solutions instead of solutions.
-For this purpose, we assume that $\mathscr{B}$ is independent of $z$ variable and belongs to $L^1(\Omega)$, i.e.\
+We recall the definition of weak solutions for \eqref{eq-main} from Definition~\ref{def-weak}.
+For this purpose, we assume additionally that $\mathscr{B}$ is independent of $z$ variable and belongs to $L^1(\Omega)$, i.e.\

-The assumption \eqref{eq-B3} is stronger than \eqref{eq-B1} and \eqref{eq-B2}, but the equation \eqref{eq-main} under the assumptions \eqref{eq-A1}, \eqref{eq-A2}, and \eqref{eq-B3} still covers Example~\ref{examples}~(i) and (iii).
+The assumption \eqref{eq-B3} is stronger than \eqref{eq-B1} and \eqref{eq-B2}, but the equation \eqref{eq-main} under the assumptions \eqref{eq-A1}, \eqref{eq-A2}, \eqref{eq-A3}, and \eqref{eq-B3} still covers Example~\ref{examples}~(i) and (iii).

 \begin{theorem} Let $\Omega \subset \mathbb{R}^n$ be open and let $E \subset \Omega$ be a relatively closed set of $(s, 1)$-capacity zero.
 Assume that $\mathscr{B}$ satisfies \eqref{eq-B3}.
 If $u$ is a weak solution of \eqref{eq-main} in $\Omega \setminus E$, then $u$ has a representative that is a weak solution of \eqref{eq-main} in all of $\Omega$. \end{theorem}